MichaelCade/90DaysOfDevOps/2023/day39.md

 `kubectl exec --stdin=true --tty=true vault-0 -n vault -- /bin/sh`

+We will now have to authenticate and login using `vault login` and provide the token we discovered with root_token in a previous step.

 ![](images/day39-7.png)

 We will now run the following commands the first will enable the secret engine and the second will create secret at the path.